JeremieLitzler/vueschool-course/course-vue-3-composition-api.md

 </suspense>
 ```

+It is important to note that _Both slots only allow for one immediate child node_.

-But with `router-view`, it is more like this:
+But with `router-view`, it is more like this that you need to implement it:

 ```htm
 <!-- in the template of App.vue -->